122 West Market Street

-If you are one of the many Americans who believe your best investment strategy is to buy low and sell high, you may want to explore the merits of asset allocation.
-Studies of some of America’s major pension funds have shown that an asset allocation policy is the major determinant of portfolio performance.
+If buying low and selling high sounds like a sound investment strategy, it’s time to explore the merits of asset allocation.
+Studies show that an asset allocation policy is often the major determinant of portfolio performance.